 Similarly, we prepared the business case for the seismic strengthening of the Quay Street seawall business case.
 This work was also delivered under an extremely tight deadline to enable completion of works in time for the America’s Cup.

-- Acted as the Marine Infrastructure Lead, representing Auckland Transport, along with five project managers, to design and implement the new ferry berths, downtown public space, and the mooring dolphin
+Representing Auckland Transport, Resolve Group acted as the Marine Infrastructure Lead to design and implement the new ferry berths, downtown public spaces and the mooring dolphin.

-- Were involved with the planning of the new downtown public space created in the ferry basin between Princes Wharf and Queens Wharf
+We also enjoyed participating in the planning of the new downtown public space created in the ferry basin between Princes Wharf and Queens Wharf.

-- Undertook the landside safety audit at both concept and design stage, and co-ordinated with the marine experts to provide a combined audit report covering passenger safety aspects from vessel to terminal
+In addition, we completed the landside safety audit (at both concept and design stage), co-ordinating with marine experts to provide a combined audit report covering passenger safety aspects from vessel to terminal.